-2. Current regulations are ambiguous
+2. Response to Q1: Current regulations are ambiguous

 Currently 'guidance' for facades in buildings over 18m high sits in multiple documents with Approved Document B referencing a variety of supporting documents which don't lead to clear and unambiguous guidance on what is or isn't permitted.